CeeDee Lamb Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Matchup vs. New England

-- The 224.2 yards per game the Patriots are allowing through the air makes them the NFL's sixth-ranked pass defense.
+- The Patriots have the NFL's sixth-ranked pass defense this season, allowing 224.2 yards per game through the air.

-- The Patriots' defense is fifth in the NFL, giving up 1.2 passing touchdowns per game.
+- At 1.2 passing TDs conceded per game, the Patriots defense is ranked fifth in the NFL.

 Recent Performances

-- Against the Giants last week, Lamb was targeted six times and racked up 84 yards on four receptions while scoring one touchdown.
+- In last week's outing against the Giants, Lamb was targeted six times, picking up 84 yards on four receptions (averaging 21 yards per grab) while scoring one touchdown.

-- Over his last three outings, Lamb has totaled 163 yards on nine receptions with one touchdown, averaging 54.3 yards per game, on 14 targets.
+- Over his last three games, Lamb has nine catches (on 14 targets) for 163 yards and one touchdown, averaging 54.3 yards per game.

 Lamb's Dallas Teammates